quiqupltd/ktsllex/README.md

 mix create_schemas --base=./schemas/users
 ```

-Then there should be two flies in ./schemas:
+Then there should be a single flie in ./schemas:

-- `./schemas-key.json`
-- `./schemas-value.json`
+- `./schemas.json`

 - `--schema`

-The `-key` and `-value` schemas get updated based on the `schema` parameter
+The schemas get updated based on the `schema` parameter

 Example: Given this `myschema` command :